cathalnoonan/d365-organization-editor/readme.md

 The fields shown in the editor are retrieved from the metadata, so any fields that are added to the organization entity will be shown

-Some fields cannot be directly edited, and these fields will not be shown, for example `CreatedOn`
+Some fields cannot be edited, and these fields will not be shown, for example `CreatedOn`

 ![Example image](./img/root.png)

 ## Caution
-<b>Changing some of these values could break something, so be careful not to break your Dynamics 😃</b>
-(Set the values at your own risk)
+**Changing some of these values could break something, so be careful not to break your Dynamics 😃** (Set the values at your own risk)

 ## Installation / Usage
-- Download the solution from the <a href="https://github.com/cathalnoonan/d365-organization-editor/releases">Releases page</a>
+- Download the solution from the [Releases page](https://github.com/cathalnoonan/d365-organization-editor/releases)
 - Install the solution to the environment
 - Open the solution and the WebResource will be open under the `Configuration` section
 - Search for the field to update using CTRL+F, click the `Edit` button